We accept transfer credit from regionally accredited institutions and institutions

 nontransferable.
 These include:

-Developmental or remedial course work, personal development courses
+- Developmental or remedial course work, personal development

 - College orientation, technical/occupational courses